-FORT WORTH, Texas
+FORT WORTH, Texas and

 Nov.
 12, 2013 /PRNewswire/ -- AMR Corporation (OTCQB: AAMRQ), the parent company of American Airlines, Inc., and US Airways Group, Inc. (NYSE: LCC) today announced that the airlines have settled the litigation brought by the U.S. Department of Justice (DOJ), the States of

 Tennessee, the Commonwealths of

 Virginia, and the

 District of Columbia challenging the merger of AMR and US Airways.
 The companies also announced an agreement with the U.S. Department of Transportation (DOT) related to small community service from Washington Reagan National Airport (DCA).

 Tom Horton, chairman, president and CEO of AMR, and incoming chairman of the board of the combined company, said, "This is an important day for our customers, our people and our financial stakeholders.
 This agreement allows us to take the final steps in creating the new American Airlines.
 With a renewed spirit, we are about to create the world's leading airline that will offer, along with our

-partners, a comprehensive global network and service by the best people in the business.
+® partners, a comprehensive global network and service by the best people in the business.
 There is much more work ahead of us but we're energized by the challenge and look forward to competing vigorously in the ever-changing global marketplace."

 Doug Parker, chairman and CEO of US Airways, and incoming CEO of the combined airline, said, "This is very good news and we are grateful to all who have made it happen.
 In particular, we are thankful to our employees, who throughout this process continued to believe in a better future as one airline and who voiced their support passionately and consistently.
 We also want to thank the elected officials in the states and communities we serve, the business leaders in our hub cities, and the thousands of customers who endorsed and supported this effort.
 Thank you as well to the U.S. Department of Justice, the state attorneys general and the U.S. Department of Transportation.
 We are pleased to have this lawsuit behind us and look forward to building the new American Airlines together."

 Under the terms of the settlement, the airlines will divest 52 slot pairs at Washington Reagan National Airport (DCA) and 17 slot pairs at New York LaGuardia Airport (LGA), as well as certain gates and related facilities to support service at those airports.[i]
 The airlines also will divest two gates and related support facilities at each of Boston Logan International Airport, Chicago O'Hare International Airport,

-Dallas Love Field
+Dallas Love Field,